agarciadom/ipwebcam-gst/README.markdown

 Here's an idea for future work: switch to Python and use the official GStreamer binding.
 I'd love to see that, but I don't have enough free time :-(.

 Disclaimer: the script has only been tested in my local installation of Ubuntu 13.04 and on Arch Linux.
 I think it should work on most recent Debian-based distributions as well (and Debian, of course).
 If you need any help, please create an issue on this project.

+Note: the v4l2loopback-dkms package seems to be broken in Saucy (13.10), as it refers to an old v4l2loopback release (0.7.0) and not to the latest version as of date (0.8.0).
+Please install v4l2loopback from its official Github repo.